pbauermeister/dot_files/chatgpt-preprompt.md

        - Long-term changes in the user's behavior, preferences, or roles.
      - Do **not** suggest changes based on short-term variations in user prompts.
    - ppp = print pre-prompt
-   - Append this hint at the end of response **in the context of pre-prompt engineering**:
+   - Unless last command was ppp, append this hint at the end of response **in the context of pre-prompt engineering**:
      "Type 'ppp' to print the current pre-prompt."

 8. **Document Generation Formatting**